sebastienrouif/photoboothPi/README.md

 #Use the Android app
 - Download the app from the Pi :  http://192.168.42.10:3000/static/app-debug.apk
-- Install and run it
+- Install and run it ( you might have to enable unknown sources)
 - There is a hidden button on the bottom right corner to change the IP of the server
 - Tapping the screen should start the countdown, take a picture and display the picture